jmossberg/tenniskatacpp/README.md

 This git repository can be used as a starting point for the Tennis kata described below.
 The project contains one initial unit test.
 Google Test is used as test framework.

-You should try to solve the kata incrementally by adding more and more unit tests to `test/TennisTest.cpp`.
-Try to keep each unit test small and focused.
-Make use of the [TDD cycle](https://en.wikipedia.org/wiki/Test-driven_development#Test-driven_development_cycle) `red - green - refactor`.
+You should solve the kata incrementally by adding more and more unit tests to `test/TennisTest.cpp`.
+Keep each unit test small and focused.
+Make use of the [TDD (Test Driven Development) cycle](https://en.wikipedia.org/wiki/Test-driven_development#Test-driven_development_cycle):

+1. Write a test
+1. Make sure it fails
+1. Make it pass
+1. Refactor
+1. Goto step 1

 ## Tennis kata